Rhodobacter capsulatus

 Rhodobacter capsulatus is a species of purple bacteria, a group of bacteria that can obtain energy through photosynthesis.
 Its name is derived from the Latin adjective "capsulatus" ("with a chest", "encapsulated"), itself derived Latin noun "capsula" (meaning "a small box or chest"), and the associated Latin suffix for masculine nouns, "-atus" (denoting that something is "provided with" something else).

 Its complete genome has been sequenced and is available to the public.

 Discovery

-The discovery of Rhodobacter capsulatus is attributed to Hans Molisch, a Czech-Austrian botanist.
+The discoverHans Molisch, a Czech-Austrian botanist.
 The microorganism, then named Rhodonostoc capsulatum, was identified in 1907 in his book Die Purpurbakterien nach neuen Untersuchungen.
 C. B. van Niel then characterized the species further in 1944 where it was renamed Rhodopseudomonas capsulata.
 Van Niel initially described 16 strains of R. capsulata that he was able to culture from mud samples collected in California and Cuba.
 In 1984, the species would be reclassified as Rhodobacter capsulatus with the introduction of the genus Rhodobacter.
 This genus was introduced to better differentiate Rhodopseudomonas species with distinct morphological differences such as those with vesicular intracytoplasmic membranes (membrane-bound compartments in the cell often involved in photosynthesis) like R. capsulatus and R. sphaeroides.